Constitution of Cuba: 1940 Constitution

 During the presidency of Federico Laredo Brú, a Constitutional Assembly was elected in November 1939 to write a new constitution.
 The Assembly debated publicly for six months and adopted the constitution at the Capitol in Havana.
 It was signed by the delegates on 1 July 1940, and took effect on 10 October 1940.
-It provided for land reform, public education, universal healthcare, minimum wage, and other progressive ideas, many of which were not implemented in practice.
+It provided for land reform, public education, universal healthcare, minimum wage, and other progressive ideas.
 The constitution abolished capital punishment and established as national policy restrictions on the size of land holdings and an end to common ownership of sugar plantations and sugar mills, but these principles were never translated into legislation.
 The constitution ordained a presidency and a bicameral congress, both with a four-year tenure, with a ban on direct re-elections to the office of president (though non-consecutive re-election would be tolerated; similar to the current constitution of Chile) with executive power shared with a new, separate office of Prime Minister of Cuba, to be nominated by the president.
 Fulgencio Batista suspended parts of this constitution after seizing power in 1952.
 It was completely suspended after the Cuban revolution.